SPECIAL TOPIC: GREEK TERMS FOR TESTING AND THEIR CONNOTATIONS

 I was confused by the relationship between Matt.
 6:13 and James 1:13.
 They seem to contradict each other.
 The answer came in the connotation of two Greek terms.

-There are two Greek terms which have the connotation of testing, trying, or tempting someone for a purpose.
+There are two Greek terms in all their forms that have the connotation of testing, trying, or tempting someone for a purpose.

 1. Dokimazō, Dokimion, Dokimasia